 - And more

-This Thanksgiving dinner cruise in New York City was actually my second Hornblower cruise—my first being their Jazz Brunch Cruise.
+This Thanksgiving dinner cruise in New York City was actually my second City Experiences cruise—my first being their Jazz Brunch Cruise.
 My friend and I had so much fun on that one that I couldn’t wait to take another.

 Thanksgiving dinner cruise NYC options

-The tour for each NYC Thanksgiving dinner cruise begins at Pier 40 on the Hudson River.
-You’ll head down around lower Manhattan, up the East River passing under the Brooklyn, Manhattan, and Williamsburg bridges, then down past the Statue of Liberty, and back.
+The route for each NYC Thanksgiving dinner cruise begins at Pier 61 on the Hudson River.
+From here, you’ll head down and around lower Manhattan, up the East River past Brooklyn, then down towards the Statue of Liberty and back to shore.
+Here are some of the sights you’ll see on your cruise:

-The boat then heads over to the Statue of Liberty where it gets closer than you’d ever expect.
-It pauses there for a few minutes for a much-appreciated champagne toast, some Sinatra, and for all the photo ops your fingertips can handle before they freeze right off.
+In fact, you’ll get closer to the Statue of Liberty than you’d ever expect.
+It pauses here for a few minutes for a much-appreciated champagne toast, some Sinatra, and for all the photo ops your fingertips can handle before they freeze right off.
 If your fingers can make it here, they can make it anywhere!

 Honestly, you just got a free sightseeing cruise.
 Or, think of it as a sightseeing cruise with a free incredible dinner spread and booze.
 Whichever way you wanna slice it, give thanks.